You trust Warp 10 for your data, learn why you are right to do so by learning how to backup and restore your data.

 FULL.
 The snapshot will be in the subdirectory

 snapshots/FULL of your

 warp10-standalone.sh snapshot INCREMENTAL FULL

 The resulting incremental snapshot will be in

-As in the case of the standalone version, copying the underlying HDFS files is not a suitable way of performing backups as the integrity of the backed up data would then not be guaranteed.
+In the case of the standalone version, copying the underlying HDFS files is not a suitable way of performing backups.
+The integrity of the backed-up data would not be guaranteed.

 Directory Warp 10 components during the time of the snapshot.

 The following syntax in the HBase shell triggers a snapshot:

 hbase is the base directory for your HBase cell.
 Note that an HBase snapshot does not copy data files.
 It simply creates a manifest listing the files belonging to the snapshot.
 This manifest marks those files as part of a snapshot so the cleaning mechanisms of HBase will not delete them.